jdeluyck/kcoreorg-website/_posts/2024/2024-05-25-turning-a-youtube-channel-in-a-podcast.md

 * [nginx](https://nginx.org) to serve it as a web page (so my podcast app can download it)
 * and a tiny bit of scripting.

-In this example I'm dumping the files in `~/public_html/oth-overtime`.
+In this example I'm dumping the files in `~/public_html/oth-overtime`{: .filepath}.
 I'm also hosting this just on a VM on my internal network.

 You'll also need to get some image to show for the podcast.
 I picked the green mailbox which is used on a bunch of the live streams.